more-rubenwardy/VoxelLegends/quests.md

 ---
-title: NPCs and Quests
+title: Quests
 layout: default
 ---

-Each town has NPCs roughly equal to the number of houses.
+Each town has [NPCs](npcs.html) roughly equal to the number of houses.
 NPCs generate quests.

-### NPC roles

-Each NPC has a role.
-Each role can have special quests

-* King
-	* Retrieve treasure from dungeon
-	* Deliver messages
-* Knight
-	* ???
-* Shop keeper
-	* Retrieve treasure from dungeon
-* Tavern
-	* ???
-* Blacksmith
-	* Fetch rare metal
-* Maid
-	* ???
-* Thief
-	* Steal from this house
-	* Assassinate this person
-* Wife/Husband
-	* ???
-* Farmer
-	* Bandits are stealing all their havests, clear the bandits

 ### Story overarch